How Many Hours Should A Pregnant Woman Sleep?

 Prevent Nausea Before Bed

-Morning sickness can happen any time during pregnancy.
+Morning sickness can happen at any time during pregnancy.
 When it occurs at night, it’s especially harmful to your sleep routine.

 It’s also a good idea to keep a few crackers next to your bed in case you wake up nauseated in the middle of the night.